ghi-electronics/Docs/software/tinyclr/getting-started.md

 ### Install the TinyCLR Nuget Packages

-We are now hosting our libraries online on our [Nuget account](https://www.nuget.org/profiles/ghielectronics).
+We are now hosting our libraries online on our [NuGet account](https://www.nuget.org/profiles/ghielectronics).

 1. Connect your device to your PC using a USB cable (make sure your device has the latest firmware installed).
 2. Start Visual Studio and create a new `TinyCLR Application` under `C# > TinyCLR`.
 New to Visual Studio or C#?
 Take a look at the [getting started guide from Microsoft](https://docs.microsoft.com/en-us/dotnet/csharp/getting-started/with-visual-studio).